assembl/assembl/doc/aws_deployment.rst

 	# Build machine
 	ssh ubuntu@<build-machine-ip>

 In order to get the IP addresses above, please consult with the AWS EC2 instances console.
-The build machine's name is currently `Temp_assembl_template`.
+The build machine's name is currently `Build Machine`.
 Currently, the IP address is `10.0.16.56`.
 Please consult with the console, as this private IP address can change at any time.

 Build
 -----